Tip-speed ratio: The case against variable speed wind turbines

-As already mentioned, variable speed wind turbines cannot be directly connected to a transmission system.
-One of the drawbacks of this is that the inertia of the transmission system is reduced as more variable speed wind turbines are put online.
+Variable-speed wind turbines cannot be directly connected to a transmission system.
+One of the drawbacks of this is that the inertia of the transmission system is reduced as more variable-speed wind turbines are put online.
 This can result in more significant drops in the transmission system's voltage frequency in the event of the loss of a generating unit.
-Furthermore, variable speed wind turbines require power electronics, which increases the complexity of the turbine and introduces new sources of failures.
-It has also been suggested that additional energy capture achieved by comparing a variable speed wind turbine to a fixed speed wind turbine is approximately 2%.
+Furthermore, variable-speed wind turbines require power electronics, which increases the complexity of the turbine and introduces new sources of failures.
+On the other hand, it has been suggested that additional energy capture achieved by comparing a variable-speed wind turbine to a fixed speed wind turbine is approximately 2%.